Moffefe/MycoBox/README.md

 This makes it possible to create different climate conditions for different stages of cultivation without manually changing controller settings every day.

-Cycles can be edited directly from the web interface.
+Cycles can be edited directly from the local web interface.

 ---

-## Web interface
+# Web interface features

-MycoBox contains its own local web server.

-No external application is required — the interface can be accessed using a normal web browser on a phone, tablet or computer connected to the same network.

-The interface provides access to:
+The local interface provides access to the main MycoBox functions.

-### Dashboard
+## Dashboard

-Current controller status and basic information.
+Current controller status and basic system information.

-### Sensors
+## Sensors

 Current and historical environmental measurements.

-### Control
+## Control

-Manual control and cultivation-cycle configuration.
+Climate-control configuration and cultivation-cycle management.

-### Logs
+## Logs

 Controller and device diagnostic information.

-### Zigbee
+## Zigbee

-Zigbee network management, device discovery and assignment of devices to controller functions.
+Zigbee network management, device discovery, outlet testing and assignment of devices to controller functions.

-### System
+## System

-Network, localization, authentication and firmware settings.
+Network, time, localization, authentication and firmware settings.

 ---

-## Local-first design
+# Local-first design

 MycoBox is intentionally designed to operate without a mandatory cloud connection.